Kitware/CMake/Help/command/try_compile.rst

 .. versionchanged:: 3.14
   For the :generator:`Green Hills MULTI` generator the GHS toolset and target system customization cache variables are also propagated into the test project.

+.. versionadded:: 3.24
+  The :variable:`CMAKE_TRY_COMPILE_NO_PLATFORM_VARIABLES` variable may be set to disable passing platform variables into the test project.